What is hip replacement surgery?

 Most hospitals will invite you to a pre-admission clinic, usually about two to three weeks before the surgery.
 You’ll be examined and have tests to make sure you’re generally well enough to undergo surgery.
 Tests may include:

 - x-rays of your hip

-> - a urine sample to rule out infection
+- a urine sample to rule out any infections

-> - an electrocardiogram (ECG) tracing to make sure your heart is healthy.
+- an electrocardiogram (ECG) to make sure your heart is healthy.

-> The hospital team will probably tell you at this stage whether the operation will go ahead as planned.
+The hospital team will probably tell you at this stage whether the operation will go ahead as planned.

 You should discuss with your surgical team whether you should stop taking any of your medications or make any changes to the dosage or timings before you have surgery.
 It’s helpful to bring your medicines, or a list of them, along to this appointment.

 Your surgeon will probably recommend muscle-strengthening exercises to do in the weeks before the operation, as this can help with your recovery.